Vasantha Raagam: Plot

 Vasantha's mother is still not happy with this and feels that Vijay should leave Madras in everyone's best interests.

 Vijay gets a cab to Madras Airport to leave the city, but the cab driver is intoxicated, and they both meet with a non-fatal car accident.

 Vijay is taken to hospital, and Raghu is informed as he is listed as Vijay's contact person.
 Raghu brings Vijay back to his house to recuperate.

 Raghu hosts a house party to commemorate his first wedding anniversary with Vasantha.
 Vijay is requested to sing a song and entertain the guests.
 After the guests leave, it is inadvertently revealed to Raghu that Vasantha was meant to be married to Vijay, but everyone assumed Vijay had died.

 On discovering this hidden truth, Raghu feels he has come between the true love of Vijay and Vasantha and decides to leave town so they can unite.

 Vasantha and Vasantha's mother assures Raghu that Vasantha is committed to her marriage to Raghu and that despite Vijay being alive, he has been considered long dead and they have moved on with their lives.

 Vijay leaves Raghu's house and returns to his hotel room.

 Vijay writes a heartfelt letter to Raghu and Vasantha wishing them all the best for their future and that they belong to each other as rightful husband and wife.

 Raghu, Vasantha and Vasantha's mother arrive at Vijay's hotel room to read Vijay's letter.

 Vijay, tragically, commits suicide by shooting himself in the head.

 Unable to bear the pain of living a life without his Vasantha, he chooses to escape the problem forever.

 Cast

+Production

+The scene where Rahman dances with patients in a hospital was shot at Prasad Studios.

 Soundtrack

-The music was composed by M. S. Viswanathan.
+The music was composed by M. S. Viswanathan & Lyrics were written by Vaali and PulamaiPithan.